BackupTheBerlios/jif/JIF/src/readme.txt

 Jif has been improved, many bugs have been fixed and the configuration management revised.
 The main change is that now Jif configuration information is stored into a single INI file.
-You can edit this file ("Jif.cfg") out of Jif and restart Jif to see your changes take effects.
+You can edit this file ("Jif.cfg") out of Jif and restart Jif to see your changes take effect.
 You can also edit this file within Jif (without the need to re-start Jif): just go to the Options-> Jif INI file (menu) and edit it.
 Then save and see the changes on Jif.

 For the Linux/Unix/MacOsX users: now Jif can load the configuration from a different file.